Mouth Cancer Action Month – November

 Most mouth cancers can be linked back to smoking cigars and pipes, there are also instances of habits such as chewing tobacco being a contributory factor to mouth cancer.
 Alcohol also gives an increased risk of mouth cancer, particularly if consumed at the same time as tobacco.

 Many recent reports have linked mouth cancer to the human papillomavirus (HPV).
 HPV is the major cause of cervical cancer and affects the skin that lines the moist areas of the body.
 HPV can be spread through oral sex, and research now suggests that it could soon rival smoking and drinking as one of the main causes of mouth cancer.
-Practicing safe sex and limiting the number of partners you have may help reduce your chances of contracting HPV.
+Practising safe sex and limiting the number of partners you have may help reduce your chances of contracting HPV.

 The signs of oral cancer